Catskill909/restaurant/README.md

 ### Front-End
 - Modern, animated landing page with sections for:
-  - Hero banner with welcome message
+  - Hero banner with parallax scrolling effect and welcome message
   - About section
   - Menu display
   - Reservation form